What is a medical certificate?

 Demand for a new medical certificate

-The company or the master shall demand a new medical certificate if it is likely that you no longer satisfies the regulatory health requirements.
+The company or the master shall demand a new medical certificate if it is likely that you no longer satisfy the regulatory health requirements.

 You shall without unjustified delay inform the master or the company and consult a seafarer's doctor if you have reasons to believe that you no longer satisfy the regulatory health requirements.